kushtrimh/zana/CONTRIBUTING.md

 #### Local development and testing on Edge

-Local development and testing for Edge follows the same steps as the guide for local development and testing on Chrome.
+Local development and testing on Edge follows the same steps as the guide for local development and testing on Chrome.
-The only change would be the appearance of `edge://extensions/`, which is used for Edge.
+The only change would be the appearance of `edge://extensions`, which is where you load the extension on Edge.

 #### Building a release archive for Chrome or Edge

-In order to build a release zip archive for Chrome or Edge, run the following command from the root directory.
+In order to build a release zip archive for Chrome or Edge, run the following command from the root directory:

 ```sh
 bash ./tools/chrome_build.sh --release
 ```

-The result will be a new directory `dist.chrome.mv3.release` that will contain the zip archive.
+The result will be a new directory `dist.chrome.mv3.release` that will contain the release zip archive.

 ## Style guides

 ### Git commit messages

-- Use present tense, "add feature" instead of "added feature
+- Use present tense, "add feature" instead of "added feature"
 - Start the commit messages with the following words:
-  - `doc: ` - when changing documentation and license changes
+  - `doc: ` - when making documentation or license changes
   - `cicd: ` - when changing any of the GitHub Actions workflows
   - `fix: ` or `fix(module-name): ` - when fixing a bug
   - `feat` or `feat(module-name): ` - when adding new features
-  - `refactor: ` or `refactor(module-name): ` - when making changes to the existing features
+  - `refactor: ` or `refactor(module-name): ` - when making changes to existing features
   - `format: ` or `format(module-name): ` - when making formatting changes or improvements

 Examples: